tobgu/qframe/README.md

 examples see the [docs](https://godoc.org/github.com/tobgu/qframe).

 ### IO
-QFrames can currently be read from and written to CSV and record oriented JSON.
+QFrames can currently be read from and written to CSV, record oriented JSON, and any SQL database supported by the go `database/sql` driver.

+#### CSV Data

 Read CSV data:
 ```go